osu-cascades/hdffa-food-finder/README.md

-# HDFFA FoodFinder
+# HDFFA Directory

-A searchable map of locally-sourced food sources, sponsored by the [High Desert Food and Farm Alliance](https://www.hdffa.org).
+A searchable directory of locally-sourced food sources, sponsored by the [High Desert Food and Farm Alliance](https://www.hdffa.org).

 ## Expectations

-Ruby versions, database, etc.

-TODO Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is a Rails 5.x app with Ruby \~2.6, PostgreSQL, and AWS for storage.

+After cloning this repository and `cd`ing into it, get up and running with:

+`bundle install`
+`rails db:setup`
+`rails s`

 ## Development